agile-ts/documentation/docs/quick_start/React.md

-The [React Integration](../packages/react/Introduction.md), on the other hand, is an interface to React and provides useful functionalities such as the [`useAgile()`](../packages/react/api/Hooks.md#useagile) hook to bind States to React Components for reactivity.
+The [React Integration](../packages/react/Introduction.md), on the other hand, is an interface to React and provides useful functionalities such as the [`useAgile()`](../packages/react/api/Hooks.md#useagile) hook for binding States to React Components for reactivity.

 ## 💡 Create first State